1983 BMW 320i coupe

 For the 1983 model year, BMW changed the platform of the 6-series coupe in North America.
 This substantial update—the first since the introduction of the series in 1977—resulted in changes to the exterior styling, the engine, the chassis, the suspension, the electronics, and the interior.
 These changes still left the 633CSi both very recognizable to and quite comfortable for its intended market.

 BMW updated the 633CSi’s engine to the M30 181 bhp 3.2 liter/196 ci inline six with Bosch Motronic fuel injection.
 This engine was available with a standard wide-ratio five-speed manual or an optional automatic.
-With an 18.5-gallon gas tank, the fuel economy rating of 19 city/29 highway mpg meant a range of between 360 and 400 miles with a 10% fuel reserve.
+With an 18.5-gallon gas tank, the fuel economy rating of 19 city/29 highway mpg meant a range of 360 and 400 miles with a 10% fuel reserve.
 0-60 mph came in about 8.5 seconds—competitive performance for a luxury coupe in 1983.

 The updated front suspension featured double-linked struts, making the big coupe less likely to dip under hard braking.
 The new rear axle assembly added a top-mounted link to the trailing arm layout of the E28 528i.
 BMW replaced the ventilated rear disc brakes seen in previous years with solid ones in a token bid at simplicity.